-Pre-Tax 457: Upon severance from City employment, 457 Plan participants can receive direct payments, without penalty, regardless of age.
-Funds can be rolled over into other eligible retirement plans (NYCE IRA, 457, 401(k), 403(b), or a retail IRA), but rolled over funds may become subject to a 10% early withdrawal penalty.
+Pre-Tax 457: Upon severance from City employment, or upon reaching age 59½, 457 Plan participants can receive direct payments, without penalty, regardless of age.
+Funds can be rolled over into other eligible retirement plans (NYCE IRA, 457, 401(k), 403(b), or a retail IRA), but, once rolled over, funds may become subject to a 10% early withdrawal penalty.

-Roth 457: Upon severance from City employment, participants age 59 ½ or older whose initial account contribution was five or more years ago can receive a tax-free distribution Qualified Distribution).
+Roth 457: Upon reaching age 59½, participants whose initial Roth contribution was more than five years ago can receive tax-free distributions (Qualified Distribution).
 Non-Qualified distributions are subject to all applicable taxes, but no 10% penalty.
 Funds can be rolled over to other Roth 457, Roth 401(k), Roth 403(b), or Roth IRA accounts.

-Pre-Tax 401(k): Either upon severance from City employment, or upon reaching age 59 1/2, participants can receive direct payments or roll over their account to another eligible plan (NYCE IRA, to another 457, 401(k), 403(b), or a retail IRA).
-Withdrawals taken before age 59 1/2 may be subject to a 10% early withdrawal penalty.
+Pre-Tax 401(k): Either upon severance from City employment, or upon reaching age 59½, participants can receive direct payments or roll over their account to another eligible plan (NYCE IRA, to another 457, 401(k), 403(b), or a retail IRA).
+Withdrawals taken before age 59½ may be subject to a 10% early withdrawal penalty.
 Effective December 31, 2015, distributions from pre-tax 401(k) and 401(a) accounts by qualified public safety employees who have reached age 50 will also be exempt from the 10% early withdrawal penalty.
 Please consult your tax advisor to determine eligibility.

 IMPORTANT: The Deferred Compensation Plan is a low cost plan compared to retail IRA providers, therefore, participants should compare all fees before making any rollover decisions.
 If, however, you do choose to rollover, remember that you can always roll your money back to the NYCE IRA.
 The NYCE IRA has the benefit of the same investment options and, therefore, the same cost structure as the Deferred Compensation Plan.

 Method of Payment ➤

 There are four methods of payment participants can choose:

-Full Withdrawal: Distribution of the account balance.
+Full Withdrawal: Distribution of the entire account balance.

-Periodic Payments: Distributions taken over regular intervals (monthly, quarterly, semi-annually, or annually) totaling either the entire account or a portion of the account as specified by the participant.
+Installments: Distributions taken over regular intervals (monthly, quarterly, semi-annually, or annually) totaling either the entire account or a portion of the account as specified by the participant.

-Periodic payments offer several advantages:
+Installments offer several advantages:

 • Potential Account Growth: As long as there is money in your account, it will remain tax-favored and has the potential to grow.